cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 - the FW NVA advertises the default route, the On-Prem prefixes and the Hub & spoke ranges to the AVS NVA
 - The AVS NVA advertises the AVS ranges to the FW NVA

 ## 2.2.
-HUB VNET, AVS TRANSIT VNET and Azure Firewall
+HUB VNet, AVS TRANSIT VNet and Azure Firewall

 This design is documented in detail [here](https://github.com/Azure/Enterprise-Scale-for-AVS/tree/main/BrownField/Networking/Step-By-Step-Guides/Expressroute%20connectivity%20for%20AVS%20without%20Global%20Reach) and is useful when the FW doesn't speak BGP, like the Azure Firewall.